joshgerdes/jekyll-uno/_posts/2021-07-03-start-vm-on-connect-for-azure-virtual-desktop.md

 ### Create a Custom Role for "Windows Virtual Desktop"

-For the "Windows Virtual Desktop" service principal (this should already exist, it is an inbuilt SPN created by the Azure infrastructure, it currently called Windows Virtual Desktop but expect this name to be updated in the future) to have the ability to Start a Virtual Machine, we first need to give it rights.
+For the "Windows Virtual Desktop" service principal (this should already exist, it is an inbuilt SPN created by the Azure infrastructure, it is currently called Windows Virtual Desktop but expect this name to be updated in the future) to have the ability to Start a Virtual Machine, we first need to give it rights.
 You could give it Contributor or Virtual Machine Contributor rights but want to go with the least privileged to create a custom role.

  1. Log in to the **Azure Portal**
  2. Navigate to the **Subscription** _(you can only currently create custom roles at a subscription level)_ that your session hosts exist in